Duterte, the Philippines’ president, has stated that he will leave politics.

 Rodrigo Duterte, the president of the Philippines, announced on Saturday that he will not run for vice president in 2022 and will retire from politics, perhaps paving the way for his daughter to run for the country’s highest post.

-Duterte is constitutionally forbidden from pursuing a second term as president, despite surveys showing he is nearly as popular as when he was swept to victory in 2016 on a promise to rid the country of drugs.

-“The overwhelming… feeling of the Filipinos is that I am not eligible, and it would be a breach of the constitution to bypass the law, the spirit of the constitution” if Duterte, 76, ran for vice president.
+Duterte stated, “The overwhelming… opinion of the Filipinos is that I am not qualified, and it would be a violation of the constitution to evade the law, the spirit of the constitution to run for vice president.”

 “I am announcing my departure from politics today.”

+Duterte is constitutionally forbidden from seeking a second term, despite surveys showing he is nearly as popular as when he was swept to victory in 2016 on a promise to rid the country of drugs.

-In August, the authoritarian firebrand announced that he would run for the country’s second highest post in the May election, a move that detractors said was a smokescreen and prompted by fear of facing criminal charges after leaving government.
+In August, the authoritarian firebrand announced that he would run for vice president in the upcoming election, a decision that detractors said was a smokescreen fueled by fear of facing criminal charges after leaving power.

-However, Duterte came in second position in a recent PulseAsia Research poll of preferred vice presidents.

-According to a poll conducted by Social Weather Stations, 60% of Filipinos believe Duterte’s bid for vice president is not in the spirit of the constitution.

 Duterte made the unexpected announcement at the location where he was supposed to file his candidacy.
 He didn’t say when he planned to leave politics.